Title: Baseball player, cigar maker, tobacco shop owner

 Plot Location: Section 133, Lot 81

-John was the son of German immigrants William and Margaret Gable Deasley and the younger brother of Thomas “Pat” Deasley, a fellow Mt.
+John was the son of an Irish couple, William and Margaret Gable Deasley, and the younger brother of Thomas “Pat” Deasley, a fellow Mt.
 Moriah Notable.
-Both Pat and John were baseball players, but John remained in the shadow of his older brother, never reaching the same level of success.
-Like their father, both boys took up the trade of cigar making.
-In 1884 John married Gertrude Bicking and they had four children: Gertrude, Alfred John, Willard, and Ruth.
-Sadly, Willard died by age 2 and Ruth died at age 5.
+Both Pat and John were baseball players, but John remained in the shadow of his older brother, finding his success would exceed Pat’s after they were off the field.

 Support the Friends of Mount Moriah